You’re ready make more money freelance writing online this year. You want to work from home and pay your bills with

-If you have similar big goals, that go beyond the beginner-level writing aspirations, and are truly ready to earn more money writing this year, then listen up!
+If you have similar big goals.
+If you’re ready to go beyond the beginner-level writing aspirations, and truly want to earn more money writing this year, then listen up!

 Here are 10 proven things I’ve done, or am currently doing, to earn more money at home and online.

 1. Prioritize your dream client